eldarush/SteamAssignment4/README.md

 ## Implementation Details

-All services now receive their configuration directly from the appsettings.json file through dependency injection, eliminating the need to hardcode credentials in each service.
+All services now receive their configuration directly from the appsettings.json file through dependency injection, with no default values.
+If any required configuration is missing, the application will throw an exception at startup.